murribu/wcsb/src/notes/meetings.2024-05-20.md

 There was one person who spoke during public comment in favor of the availability of diverse books, [[people.o.Diane Cochran]].

 The new TN law regarding age appropriate materials in schools has forced a new policy for material reviews.
-This policy was crafted by the policy committee and was up for a vote last night.
+This policy was crafted by the policy committee and was up for a vote.

 The prevailing opinion of board was that this policy would be onerous and impractical, and yet it must be adopted to comply with the law.